omarionnn/mosu/README.md

-# MOSU - Collaborative Food Ordering Platform
+# BigOrders - Collaborative Food Ordering Platform

-MOSU is a web-based platform that simplifies group food ordering by allowing multiple users to collaboratively create and manage food orders in real-time.
+BigOrders is a web-based platform that simplifies group food ordering by allowing multiple users to collaboratively create and manage food orders in real-time.

 ## Features